-One would be remiss if a family ecotourism series did not include Cowboy Country, namely Colorado and Wyoming.
+Ecotourism in Colorado and Wyoming includes adventures in Cowboy Country.
 Amtrak’s California Zephyr route runs between Chicago and San Francisco.
 With its sleeping, dining, and private bathroom accommodations, it may offer a fun alternative to driving.
 Once at your destination, you could rent a hybrid car from Enterprise, Budget, or Hertz to explore the rest of Colorado and Wyoming.

 Suggested family ecotour itinerary:

 - Colorado Trail – covering nearly 500 miles of splendid habitat that includes seven forests, six wilderness areas, five major river systems and eight mountain ranges from Denver to Durango, the Colorado Trail is open for hiking, fishing, biking, and horseback riding.
 There are also organized 4-5 day trekking expeditions available as well as the ability to access the Trail in Durango via a train that stops along points to Silverton.
 A popular day trip is to take the train to Silverton and then hike back to your car.

 - Rocky Mountain National Park – from elk to bighorn sheep, mule deer, and moose, it will feel as though you are on safari – right here in the U.S. Also, check out the special activities for children.

 - In addition to visiting Yellowstone and Grand Teton National Parks in Wyoming, the Bighorn National Forest also offers plenty of fishing, hiking, and biking over its over 1,500 miles of trails as well as some cowboy adventures.